IW276/IW276WS20-P6/README.md

 - Comment the model conversion from the docker image

-After the inital conversion we store the converted image at the volume folder.
+After the inital conversion we store the converted image at the `trt-models` folder.
+Enable the volumne in the `docker-compose.yml` file and place the converted model in it.
-For future docker builds you can use the previous converted model and safe build time.
+For future docker builds you can use the previous converted model and safe time building the image.

 - Use the bash shell inside the container